 Credit for excess taxes.
-If you had more than one employer in 2021 and more than \$8,853.60 in social security and/or Tier 1 railroad retirement (RRTA) taxes were withheld, you may be able to claim a credit for the excess against your federal income tax.
-If you had more than one railroad employer and more than \$5,203.80 in Tier 2 RRTA tax was withheld, you may also be able to claim a credit.
-See the Instructions for Forms 1040 and 1040-SR and Pub.
-505, Tax Withholding and Estimated Tax.
-(See also Instructions for Employee on the back of Copy C.)
+If you had more than one employer in 2022 and more than \$9,114 in social security and/or Tier 1 railroad retirement (RRTA) taxes were withheld, you may be able to claim a credit for the excess against your federal income tax.
+See the Form 1040 instructions.
+If you had more than one railroad employer and more than \$5,350.80 in Tier 2 RRTA tax was withheld, you may be able to claim a refund on Form 843.
+See the Instructions for Form 843.